SimonDosda/SimonDosda.github.io/_posts/2021-04-20-enhance-shell-zsh.markdown

 All of this is greatly due to the shell!
 While most of the humanity has totally forgotten about command line interfaces to the benefit of more accessible graphical user interfaces, the shell remains an incredible tool for developers seeking automation and efficiency.

 As one of our main tools, it would be too bad not to shape it to our needs.
 In this article I will present my current setup.
-I will be very intrested to know yours though, do not hesitate to share it in the comment section.
+I am very interested to know yours though, do not hesitate to share it in the comment section.

 ## Meet the Z shell